ZStudy-Inc/ZStudy-STEM-projects-/blinking_LED/read_me.md

 LED is short for light emitting diode.

 AIM
-To create  asimp[le LED  circuit using the zstudy stem kit
+To create  a simple LED  circuit using the zstudy stem kit

 COMPONENTS REQUIRED
 Zstudy stem kit, one LED, jumper wires.